wur-bioinformatics/introduction-to-bioinformatics/week1.md

 :width: 40%
 :name: interpro-types

-The icons for the different InterPro entries (homologous superfamily, family, domain, repeat or site).
+The icons for the different InterPro entries (homologous superfamily, family, domain, repeat or site) {cite}`interpro-types_2020`.
 :::

 :::{seealso}